ngeelani48/budget_manager/README.md

 # 📖 Budget Manager <a name="about-project"></a>

-The Budget Manager a mobile web application where user can manage his/her budget: user have a list of transactions associated with a category, so that user can see how much money he/she spent and on what.
+The Budget Manager is a mobile web application where users can manage his/her budgets: Users have a list of transactions associated with a category to see how much money he/she spent and on what.

 ## 🛠 Built With <a name="built-with"></a>